oneapi-src/oneDPL/rfcs/proposed/iterators_pass_directly_customization/README.md

 }
 ```

+User who want to customize this function for their own type must override it in the same namespace as their defined
+type.

 `oneapi::dpl::is_passed_directly_in_onedpl_device_policies_v<T>` will rely upon the customization point
 `is_passed_directly_in_onedpl_device_policies`, as well as `std::declval<T>()` and `decltype` to determine the passed
 directly status of a type. oneDPL will use this customization point internally when determining how to handle incoming
 data, picking up any user defined customizations.

 When using device policies, oneDPL will run compile time checks on argument iterator types by calling
-`is_passed_directly_in_onedpl_device_policies` as a `constexpr`.
-If `std::true_type` is returned, oneDPL will pass the
+`is_passed_directly_in_onedpl_device_policies`.
+If `std::true_type{}` is returned, oneDPL will pass the iterator
-iterator directly to sycl kernels rather than copying the data into sycl buffers and using accessors to those buffers in
+directly to sycl kernels rather than copying the data into `sycl::buffers` and using those buffers to transfer data to
-the kernel.
-Users may also call `oneapi::dpl::is_passed_directly_in_onedpl_device_policies[_v]` themselves to check how
+sycl kernels.
+Users may also use `oneapi::dpl::is_passed_directly_in_onedpl_device_policies_v<T>` themselves to check
-the oneDPL internals will treat any iterator types.
-This may be useful to ensure that no extra overhead occurs in device
+how the oneDPL internals will treat any iterator types.
+This may be useful to ensure that no extra overhead occurs in
-policy calls.
+device policy calls of oneDPL APIs.

+This option can exist in concert with existing methods, the legacy `is_passed_directly` typedef in types, the internal
+`oneapi::dpl::__ranges::is_passed_directly` trait specializations.
+It would be possible to simplify the internal
+implementation away from explicit specializations and instead using the customization point, but that is not required
+at first implementation.

+`oneapi::dpl::is_passed_directly_in_onedpl_device_policies_v` will be defined in `oneapi/dpl/execution`.

+The specification and implementation will be prepared once this RFC is accepted as "proposed", we do not intend to offer
+this first as experimental.
+This RFC will target "Supported" once we have implementation solidified its details.

+### Examples

 Below is a simple example of a type and customization point definition which is always passed directly.